 Mr. Kemp is our co-founder, Chairman and Chief Executive Officer.
 Mr. Kemp leads the overall company strategy and direction.
 Mr. Kemp founded Astra in October 2016.
 Mr. Kemp previously served as the Chief Technology Officer of NASA IT.
 During his time at NASA from November 2005 until March 2011, Mr. Kemp developed cloud computing strategy for the United States Federal Government with the White House and founded OpenStack, an open infrastructure software platform, which is the largest and fastest growing open source project in history.
-Mr. Kemp currently serves on the Board of Directors at Scalr, an information technology and services company, and has served in that role since April 2015.
 Mr. Kemp has also served as an advisor to Planet Labs, a spacetech company, since January 2013, and Ripcord, a computer software company, since October 2015.
 Mr. Kemp previously founded and served as the CEO of three venture-backed start-ups, all of which are now owned by public companies.
 Mr. Kemp studied Computer Engineering at the University of Alabama in Huntsville and currently teaches at Stanford University.